 Make sure a school administrator with decision-making power will be there, as well as another school employee who’s familiar with school services.
 You may want to ask particular teachers to attend.
 (For example, if your child is having trouble in art class, you can request that the art teacher attend.)
 You’re allowed to bring a

-lawyer, an education advocate and other experts, but you usually have to pay them.
-You can also just bring along a friend—maybe one who’s gone through the process before.
+, an education advocate, and other experts, but you usually have to pay them.
+You can also just bring along a friend — maybe one who’s gone through the process before.
 If you bring a lawyer, the school must have a lawyer there, too, so you have to tell them ahead of time.
-In general, it’s always good to avoid surprises.
+In general, it’s good to avoid surprises.

 3. Set a time and place that work for you.

-Ask the school to set a time and place for the mediation that works for you.
-The location—usually a conference room—should be big enough for everyone.
+Ask the school to set a time and place for the mediation.
+The location — usually a conference room — should be big enough for everyone.
 Mediations can last an entire day, so check that the scheduled time is long enough.
 Set aside enough time to arrive a little early and have some time afterwards.
 For a preview of the process, read about

 4. Outline your child’s case.

 To have a successful mediation, you need to understand your child’s case.
 Begin by going through your child’s records.
-Identify your child’s issues and how they affect her in school.
+Identify your child’s challenges and the effect they have in school.
 Look at what the school has done to help your child.
 Then look at what the experts have suggested for your child.
-Compare your child’s progress to goals set for her.
+Compare your child’s progress to goals that have been set.
 Think about what you want the school to do and why you believe it would help your child.
 Using this information, write an outline of your child’s case.

 5. Prepare your evidence.

 Evidence is an important part of your case.
-Start by marking helpful documents that you want to show at the meeting.
-For example, if her
+Start by marking documents that you want to show at the meeting.
+For example, if the

 report says the school’s program is not working, you’ll want to highlight that.
-Other evidence may include report cards, test scores and evaluations.
-Also look out for evidence that may not be as obvious, such as discipline reports and letters or emails from teachers.
+Other evidence may include report cards, test scores, and evaluations.
+Also think about evidence that may not be as obvious, such as discipline reports and letters or emails from teachers.
 Use the documents to help you prepare to respond to the school’s arguments.